unknown10102024/MS-Defender/README.md

 ### Caution
 When extracting the .db file from the $UsnJrnl using NTFS Log Tracker, ensure that the section highlighted in red is set to UTC-0, as shown in the image below.

 ![NTFS Log Tracker](https://github.com/user-attachments/assets/dfebe4a0-0e90-4b61-a5d8-676687a80bbd)

 # Test Environment
-The tool can be used on your own computer, but a ready-to-use VM image is also available for testing.
+The tool can be used on your computer, but a ready-to-use VM image is also available for testing.

-Both the VM image and the Windows password are set to "defender".
+The VM image and the Windows password are set to "defender".

 The VM contains pre-extracted artifacts needed for the tool’s use, stored in the "artifact" folder.
-Additionally, it includes tools such as a PowerShell script designed to inject malicious signatures to verify completely removed file deletions via Defender, as well as FTK, HxD, and others.
+Additionally, it includes tools such as a PowerShell script designed to inject malicious signatures to verify completely removed file deletions via Defender, FTK, HxD, and others.

 [Download link](https://drive.google.com/file/d/1gguPEA48V552HW5HNlvHHQ0ztBsXWCgH/view?usp=sharing)